-Open House London weekend takes place this year on 19 & 20 September 2020 – and is a little different.
-It features self-guided walking tours for the first time, and Brockley Society is excited to contribute to this innovative programme by hosting its own guided walk.
-We hope you can join us!
+Open House London weekend took place on 19 & 20 September 2020 – and as a result of the COVID-19 outbreak differed from its usual format.
+Rather than actual tours of buildings, it featured self-guided walking tours for the first time, and Brockley Society was excited to contribute to this innovative programme by hosting its own guided walk around Brockley’s unique historical mews.

-The tour and printed material on the day will describe Brockley’s early history, 19th century High Victorian development, careful street layout with mews, the 1970s battle to protect mews and gardens from development, and several stunning modern buildings.
+The tour and printed material on the day described Brockley’s early history, 19th century High Victorian development, careful street layout with mews, the 1970s battle to protect mews and gardens from development, and several stunning modern buildings.
 More information about these themes can be found below.

 Date: Saturday 19th & Sunday 20th September 2020